friedger/info_tokens/docs/what_are_tfts.md

 ![](/img/green-800.png)

-ThreeFold tokens consume a fraction of the power of other platforms.
+TFTs consume a fraction of the power of other platforms.